 The first two weeks of October have been highly productive for getting fanzines.
-Alas, I predict a corresponding drought in November.
+Alas, predict a corresponding drought in

 Ah, that's Nhi Vanye.
-"Nhi" being his family or clan name.
+"Nhi" being his

-"Random Jottings": I was joking about a satellite of "Xena".
-You mean it actually happened?
+"Řandom Jottings": I was joking about a satellite of "Xena".
+You mean it actually

-'Award Well Deserved": I read this in Argentus; and while I have no problem with honoring Betty Ballantine, I will reiterate the view that there are too many awards already.
+"Award Well Deserved": I read this in Any typo may be a transcription error . . .
+Argentus; and while I have no problem with view that there are too many awards already.

-Ways to cope with your anxiety: What Dr. Restak is apparently recommending is cognitive therapy, which is based on the principle of convincing the patient that his assessment of the situation is, by definition, false.
-Psychiatry appears to rule out the chance that the patient may actually understand himself.
+Ways to cope with your anxiety: What Dr. Theory of Everything has, beside other errors, Restak is apparently recommending is \$15 for his time.
+Previously I scrounged free a couple of figures beginning with 10 that cognitive therapy, which is based on the firewood, but this year I decided it was too principle of convincing the patient that his much work, and bought half a cord for \$40. assessment of the situation is, by definition, orders of magnitude, more than the six (a false.
+Psychiatry appears to rule out the From: Trinlay Khadro October 18, 2005 matter of strings of zeroes) that I once chance that the patient may actually understand himself.

-Given that the DSM-IV cites as symptom of mental illness "Patient thinking he's not mentally ill" I would tend to agree. - JTM
+Given that the DSM-IV cites as a symptom of mental illness "Patient thinking he's not mentally ill" I would tend to agree.

 Trinlay Khadro: When I was cat-sitting for friends, the cat slept on my bed, calmly getting up and moving to accomodate me when I moved.
-Perhaps she was on her best behavior, being a guest in my house . . .
-It's commonly known in the insurance business that the Social Security Administration is hopelessly backlogged on holding hearings; the usual wait is 18 to 24 months..
+Perhaps she was on her best commonly known in the insurance business The "Maryland Million", a special day of that the Social Security Administration is

-Local Mystery: I can think of numerous reasons why the local authorities could have scrapped the abandoned boat years ago. suggest they were either lazy or just didn't care.
+Local Mystery: I can think of numerous in the preceding 24 hours rendered the Laurel reasons why the local authorities could have Park racecourse unusable.
+On a related topic, scrapped the abandoned boat years ago.
+I the special committee to select a site for the suggest they were either lazy or just didn't

-Joy Smith says, "There never be too many awards."
-With all due regard to you, my friend, strenuously disagree.
+Joy Smith says, "There never be too many

 Lloyd Penney: I decline to vote on the FAAN Awards.
-Why should I support an exclusionary group which has clearly shown that it is personally hostile to me?
-The same applies to TAFF which has been taken over as a subscript of CorfluCult.
-The FAAN Awards can go to hell, and you can quote me on that.
+Why should I support an stuff in my shop I can also take requests.
+It's which I am sometimes painfully aware.
+I imagine that I will continue contributing exclusionary group which has clearly shown keeping me busy.
+LOC's and some reviews to Alexiad.
+In view that it is personally hostile to me?
+The same of the fact that I may be cutting down on applies to TAFF which has been taken over as semester of High School.
+She's eving UWM moon again, or Mars.
+China might get there can go to hell, and you can quote me on that. she'd like to do.

-Richard Dengrove: Teenagers have been making up new slang, new customs, and new purpose of confusing and pissing off their elders.
+Richard Dengrove: Teenagers have been making up new slang, new customs, and new for Halloween.
+KT is looking for an idea to - LTM music for generations; mostly for the exact purpose of confusing and pissing off their the production put on at Lytheria for the trickelders.
 To get upset over this normal behavior is pointless.
 Go with it.

-Taras Wolansky: I'll stick with my prediction than when/if the extraterrestrials arrive organized religion will in the mainreject the evidence of their own senses and refuse to believe it.
+Taras Wolansky: I'll stick with my prediction than when/if the extraterrestrials costume as Autumn or merely October.
+I'm arrive organized religion will in the mainreject the evidence of their own senses and refuse to believe it.

 Sheryl Birkhead: I'd get a second quote on that flue.
 It may well be true that it would not pass updated codes, but getting another opinion would do no harm.
 The last time I called to have my chimney cleaned, the guy shone a light up the flue, and casually said, "You're fine.
 Call me next year."
-I paid him \$15 for his time.
-Previously I scrounged free firewood, but this year I decided it was too much work, and bought half a cord for \$40.
+I paid him